jbadomics/install_help/OSX_for_bioinformatics.md

     sudo cpanm <Module::Name>

 Occasionally it can be helpful to audit which Perl modules you already have installed.
 I have a simple alias called `perlmodules` to a script [`.listmodules.pl`](https://github.com/jbadomics/install_help/blob/master/.listmodules.pl) which prints a list of installed modules to STDOUT.
-If you wish, clone the script into your home directory and add the following alias to your `.bash_profile`:
+If you wish, clone the script into your home directory, make it executable, and add the following alias to your `.bash_profile`:

+    chmod +x ~/.listmodules.pl
     alias perlmodules='~/.listmodules.pl 2> /dev/null'

 ## Configure Python